josephbeuysmum/Dertisch/README.md

 `Dertisch` is still in beta at version `0.2`.
 No official timescale exists for ongoing development, but present suggestions are as follows:

--	add `DTSommelier` for screen text;
 -	allow multiple `DTHeadChef` instances to be associated with a single `DTWaiter` instance;
--   *dry wrappers* for metaphorically-named functions and properties;
+-   *dry protocols* for metaphorically-named functions and properties, so that injected properties can be cast from, par exemple, a `DTWaiter` to a `DTPresenterModel` at runtime;
--	make classes, structs, and protocols can be made internal and/or final just that;
+-	make classes, structs, and protocols that can be made internal and/or final just that;
 -	make utils functions native class extensions instead;
 -	move optional `DTKitchenMembers` into their own repos to minimise the footprint of the core framework;
 -	new `MetricsSousChef` for serving device-specific numeric constants;